EMCL-Research-ITSecLab/ctf-watcher/README.md

 ```
 sudo bash GrafanaDocker/set_up_grafana.sh
 ```
-If Grafana is on a different system than the Manager you need to provide the Managers IP:
+If Grafana is on a different system than the Manager, you need to provide the Manager's IP:
 ```
 sudo bash GrafanaDocker/set_up_grafana.sh --manager=<manager_ip_address>
 ```
 more info: [Grafana Dashboard](https://github.com/FeDaas/Master-Practical-Evaluating-XDR-applications/tree/main/GrafanaDocker)

-5) Now you can visit the wazuh and grafana dashboard in your browser via:
+5) Now you can visit the Wazuh and Grafana dashboards in your browser via:

 Wazuh:
 ```